cmille47/stocksocial/README.md

 ### 5. Users Should Be Able To See Charts Describing Their Position in Their Leagues
 As a logged in user with portfolios, click on one of the portfolios.
 Click on the League Name.
 User should see a leaderboard chart detailing who is currently leading the league.

+### 6. Developers Should have the backend database update Portfolios, Leagues, and LeagueMembership when creating or joining a league
+When you join a league all the proper backend classes are updated accordingly

+### 7. (In excel google form, meant to say user).
+User should have a personalized Dashboard
+Users can complete story number 4 on the Dashboard, can see their portfolios, and their leagues.

+// As we implemented our stories, we did slight modifications as well as added others.
+There was some overlap stories so we felt it was necessary to add some more to demonstrate our knowledge.